Cushing Eells

 Cushing Eells (February 16, 1810 – February 16, 1893) was an American Congregational church missionary, farmer and teacher on the Pacific coast of America in what are now the states of Oregon and Washington.
 His first mission in Washington State was unsuccessful.
 Eells and his family had to leave after the Native Americans massacred a group of neighboring missionaries.

-They spent the next fourteen years farming and teaching in Oregon, before returning to Washington, where Eells founded a seminary that later became the Whitman College.
+They spent the next fourteen years farming and teaching in Oregon, before returning to Washington, where Eells founded a seminary that later became Whitman College.

 Eells continued to teach and preach in Washington for the remainder of his life.

 Early years (1810–38)

 Cushing Eells was born at Blandford, Massachusetts, on February 16, 1810.
 His parents were Joseph Eells and Elizabeth Eells, née Warner.

 He attended Williams College, and graduated in 1834, then went on to the East Windsor Theological Institute (later the Hartford Seminary) in Connecticut, from which he graduated in 1837.

 During vacations from the seminary he taught school.

 While teaching in Holden he met his future wife Myra Fairbanks (born on May 26, 1805), the eldest daughter of Deacon Joshua and Sally Fairbanks.

 In the spring of 1837 the American Board of Commissioners for Foreign Missions appointed Cushing and his fiancee Myra as missionaries to the Zulus in southeast Africa.

 They were advised to postpone their marriage until the eve of their departure.

 Eells was ordained as a Congregational minister on October 25, 1837.

 After a tribal war broke out the plans had to change.

 On December 5, 1837, Cushing and Myra were asked if they would be willing to go to Oregon instead, and they accepted the offer.